 SMTP MAIL FROMenvelope, so it doesn't stop spammers forging the

 - Anyone can set up SPF on any domain they own, and SPF doesn't tell you which domains can be trusted.

 Whether the SPF checks pass or fail does not usually mean a message is spam or not.
 We can see this in the SpamAssassin scores, which show that SPF failures by themselves are given a low score:

 score SPF_PASS -0.001 score SPF_FAIL 0 0.919 0 0.001 # n=0 n=2 score SPF_NEUTRAL 0 0.652 0 0.779 # n=0 n=2 score SPF_SOFTFAIL 0 0.972 0 0.665 # n=0 n=2

-Additionally, SPF breaks the simple forwarding of emails between systems, and requires a separate system called SRS to rewrite the
+SPF can also break simple forwarding of emails between systems, and requires a separate system called SRS to rewrite the

-Despite that, some systems treat SPF failures as a sign of spaminess, so you may want to make sure your sent emails pass SPF tests.
-If you are sending email with a
+Despite these problems, some systems treat SPF failures as a sign that the email is likely spam, so you may want to make sure your sent emails pass SPF tests.